chase-codes/istio_lab/modules/02-service-mesh-value/README.md

 - Green lines indicating healthy traffic
 - Metrics showing request rates
 - Service dependency graph

+PM lens: This is the first time Marcus can see “who talks to whom,” at what rate, and how healthy those calls are—without asking developers to instrument code.

 #### Reflection Questions
 - How long would it take Marcus's team to build this visibility manually?